Paperspace/GPU-Kubernetes-Guide/README.md

 ![screen shot 2017-07-13 at 12 22 56 pm](https://user-images.githubusercontent.com/585865/28176617-201ae10e-67c6-11e7-8601-a840fc4c867e.png)

-Now, in [Part 2]() we will cover adding storage, and building out a real pipeline.
+Now, in Part 2 (coming soon) we will cover adding storage, and building out a real ML pipeline.

 ## Next Steps (Coming Soon)
   * #### Part 2: Distributed ML on a GPU cluster